New York Rental Agreement Templates

 • Good Cause Eviction Notice Disclosure (required for all leases) – All New York landlords, when executing or renewing a lease, must present a long and specific notice about the applicability of the state’s good-cause eviction law.

-• Security Deposit Holdings (required for some leases) – New York landlords must provide a written disclosure of how any security deposit funds will be kept while the tenant is renting the property.
+• Security Deposit Holdings (required for some leases) – New York landlords must provide a written disclosure of how they will hold a tenant’s security deposit funds.
 This disclosure must include the name of the holding institution, the location, and the sum of the holding.
 It may also include the account number.

 • Shared Utilities Disclosure (required for some leases) – New York rental units which share a utility meter for the whole building or property require a disclosure on how the charges are billed to individual tenants.

-• Bed Bug Disclosure (required for some leases) – New York City lease agreements must include a disclosure of bed bug infestation history for the unit and the building in which it’s located.
+• Bed Bug Disclosure (required for some leases) – New York City leases must include a disclosure of bed bug infestation history for the unit and the building.

 To learn more about required disclosures in New York, click here.